A year after the Jan. 6 attack, Congress is plagued by a toxic atmosphere

 She presided over the House chamber at the conclusion of the electoral vote count at almost 4 a.m., after National Guard troops helped secure the building.

 "That's why we should be celebrating Jan.
-6 because we, as members who took at oath to the Constitution, came back and continued our count in the eye of danger."
+6 because we, as members who took an oath to the Constitution, came back and continued our count in the eye of danger."

 Relationships frayed across the aisle